Notes

 ---

-cognition as the structuring movement that leads to integration, where the navigator can't navigate properly if it renders incorrect structure onto affect.
-I first had to push for differentiation, in order to restore the coordinate registration.
+cognition as the articulating/differentiating function that leads to integration, where navigation is only coherent when affect and cognition are aligned. there was already affective content held in the poles, but they remained suspended and blurred into one another.
+I first had to push for differentiation, in order to differentiate the poles which helped affect settle.
 From that moment on, it was a process of doing my best to render correct structure upon that registration.
 This turned into a continuous movement, and process through which the signal became clearer and clearer.
 The registration of that signal became most observable during the post-crisis exhausation phase, and what I believe clinicians call nervous-system burnout where I could feel every possible orientation as having the ability to make or break my nervous system.
 I felt the movement towards coherence or incoherence in my nervous system.
 Depending on how I oriented - it literally felt as if the wrong turn could collapse my nervous system, so I would reorient until the signal I registered felt soothing to various degrees.
 This was almost moment to moment, and visible whenever I tried to structure affect via cognition - poor structure and implicitly navigation registered incoherence, with aligned structure and navigation registering coherence.
 Symbolically - my experience is a good representation of the movement from Dark to Light.
 My spiritual emergence was a state of coherence that registered as Light, with the following inversion of my reality turning Light to Dark.
 My consciousness remained in darkness, until I started to differentiate and use the registration of the coordinates between the poles to move towards the Light pole.
 Affect as the field's registration, and Cognition as navigator.
 A recursive movement where each navigation movement turns into a new signal that needs structuring again.

 ----